 - Promotion of diverse communities by education organizations and neighborhood associations

 The report clearly states that unless changes are made at both a state and local level, it is unlikely the segregation problem in Maryland will improve.
 As one of the most segregated states in the country, Maryland is now faced with the arduous task of reversing segregation trends with policies that will bring a new look to schools in the state.

-Those that thought the days of segregation were over in public schools in the U.S. need only look at Maryland to see the problem is far from over.
-The good news is that by heeding the warnings of researchers who have taken a close look at the segregation issue, states can put the tools in place to reduce segregation and improve odds that students across each state can have access to a high-quality education.
+Those who thought the days of segregation were over in public schools in the U.S. need only look at Maryland to see the problem is far from over.
+The good news is that by heeding the warnings of researchers who have taken a close look at the segregation issue, states can put the tools in place to reduce segregation and improve the odds that students across each state can access a high-quality education.